matthew-brett/pydagogue/curious_git.rst

    figure; this would cause a different hash for the directory listing, and this hash in turn appears in the commit contents, causing a different hash for the commit.
+.. [#no-parents] Why are the output of ``git log`` and ``git log --parents`` the same in this case?
+They are the same because this is the first commit, and the first commit has no parents.
 .. [#git-object-dir] When git stores a file in the ``.git/objects`` directory, it makes a hash from the file, takes the first two digits of the hash to make a directory name, and then stores a file in this directory with a